This activity is intended to supplement Calculus, Chapter 4, Lesson 4.

 Part 1 – Graphical Riemann Sums

-Students will use the program area to complete this part of the activity.
-To run the program enter area() on the Home screen.
 To use the program, select to view the approximation either graphically or numerically.
-Next, enter the equation that you are examining and press ÷.
-Enter the minimum value, maximum value, and the number of steps.
-Then, select the approximation method and press ÷.
+Next, enter the equation that you are examining and press ENTER.
+You will be prompted for the minimum value, maximum value, and the number of steps.
+Then, select the approximation method and press ENTER.
 The approximation will be displayed on the screen.
-Then, select to enter another function, do another approximation or to exit the program.
+You can then select to enter another function, do another approximation or to exit the program.

 Part 2 – Summation notation